Housing (Scotland) Act 2014

 Click on the tabs below to find out about the new rules.

-From 1st May 2019 new rules allow Ferguslie Park to make changes to your tenancy.
+From 1st May 2019 new rules allow Ferguslie Park Housing Association to make changes to your tenancy.

-- Converting a Scottish Secure Tenancy to a Short Scottish Secure Tenancy for anti-social behavour.
+- Converting a Scottish Secure Tenancy to a Short Scottish Secure Tenancy for anti-social behaviour.

 - Applying to the Court to recover a medically adapted property if it is not being occupied by anyone who needs the adaptations (we would only do this if we need the property for someone who needs the adaptations).